-Batch manufacturing has been the traditional mode of manufacturing in the pharmaceutical industry for more than a generation now, but times are changing and more and more Contract Manufacturing Organizations (CMOs) are embracing continuous, or flexible manufacturing alternatives.
-But as with most things, there is a time and a place for everything, and while continuous manufacturing is growing in importance, it’s not time to send batch processing packing quite yet.
+Batch manufacturing has been the traditional mode of manufacturing in the pharmaceutical industry for more than a generation now, but times are changing and more and more Contract Development & Manufacturing Organizations (CDMOs) are embracing continuous, or flexible manufacturing alternatives.
+But as with most things, there is a time and a place for everything, and while continuous manufacturing is growing in importance, it’s not quite time to send batch processing packing.

 A benefit of batch production is that the set-up costs are typically modest, and each batch is more easily tailored to be unique.
 There are also certain drugs that can only be manufactured in batches because of their composition.

 With batch processing, there also may be more flexibility if a company needed additional capacity.
-Because a continuous production line is designed specifically to process one specific drug, it may not be possible, in a shortage, to switch processing easily to another drug that requires a different process.
+Because a continuous production line is designed specifically to process one specific drug, it may not be possible, to switch processing easily to another drug that requires a different process.

-Another key benefit is that continuous manufacturing does not compromise quality – on the contrary, by eliminating breaks between steps and reducing opportunities for human error, many consider it to be more reliable — and safer.
+Another key benefit is that continuous manufacturing does not compromise quality.
+By eliminating breaks between steps, it can reduce opportunities for human error.

 Fast-tracked drugs.
 Many new therapies are receiving fast track, or Breakthrough Drug status, which allows them to take a much shorter clinical development path to FDA approval.
-While this is a good thing for the market and sponsoring firms, CMOs are challenged with significantly speeding up the chemistry and manufacturing processes using traditional methods.
+Continuous manufacturing can help CDMOs significantly speed up the chemistry and manufacturing processes.

 Personalized medicine.
 New drugs can be highly targeted and potent, so the amount needed is often much smaller than traditional ones.
-The high price and novelty of these treatments can make it difficult to predict market demand and the amount to manufacture.
+The high price and novelty of these treatments can make it difficult to predict market demand and the amount that must be manufactured.

 FDA guidance.
-Last year, the FDA came out with guidance to support flexible approaches in the manufacturing of quality pharmaceutical products.
-Entitled, “Advancement of Emerging Technology Applications to Modernize the Pharmaceutical Manufacturing Base.”
+The FDA recently came out with guidance to support flexible approaches to the manufacture of quality pharmaceutical products.
 The guidance encourages the development of emerging technology which may lead to pharmaceutical innovation and modernization, such as “a more robust drug product design and improved manufacturing with better process control, thereby leading to improved product quality and availability throughout a product’s lifecycle.”

 The need for flexibility in manufacturing technologies has never been greater.
-New drugs can be more precise and powerful, produced in smaller volumes, and subject to great market uncertainty.
+New drugs can be more precise and powerful, produced in smaller volumes, yet subject to great market uncertainty.
 While continuous manufacturing will increasingly play a greater role in large-scale commercial manufacturing, for early-stage development, batch processing will continue to be the de facto manufacturing process at least for the short term.
-The key is for manufacturers to explore all processes and be open to new technology innovations but take a realistic approach to ensure the most effective, practical and cost-effective route to pharmaceutical manufacturing.
+The key is for manufacturers to explore all processes and be open to new innovations, while taking a realistic approach to ensure the most effective, practical and cost-effective route to pharmaceutical manufacturing.

 For more information on continuous manufacturing check out: